How to Use the Sanitize Value Feature

 Then, we hit the “Update File” button.

-This is just the case example; you are free to use the needed piece of code.
+This is just a case example; you are free to use the needed piece of code.

 To see the result, we return to the page where the form is located and complete it with the “<b>John <i>Doe</i></b>” value.